KarelOmab/Drumpler/README.md

 -   **PUT** `/request/<int:request_id>`: Update the status of a request.
 -   **DELETE** `/request/<int:request_id>`: Delete a specific request.

+## Using the Application - Mammoth
-To create a `Mammoth` processor, the following is a sample implementation:
+To create a `Mammoth` (request-processor), the following is a sample implementation:
 ```
 from drumpler.mammoth import Mammoth